Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 The stone door connects not with a crypt, but with a hewn tunnel of stone (area K81).

 CRYPT2
+____
 Artista DeSlop - Court Ceiling Painter
-The domed ceiling of this crypt is painted with an image

-of imps holding bouquets of colorful flowers.
+"The domed ceiling of this crypt is painted with an image of imps holding bouquets of colorful flowers.
 A skeleton draped in rags lies atop a marble slab in the center of the crypt.
-A wooden box is tucked under one bony hand.
+A wooden box is tucked under one bony hand."
+____
 The box is unlocked.
 It contains seven wood-handled paintbrushes and seven small gourds of dried-up paint.

 CRYPT 3